Sytronik/sytronik.github.io/index.md

 ## Education

-- ME in Electrical Engineering (Candidate)
+- M.S.
+Candidate in Electrical Engineering
   Korea Advanced Institute of Science and Technology (KAIST)

-- BE in Electrical Engineering, 2018
+- B.S. in Electrical Engineering, 2018
   Pohang University of Science and Technology (POSTECH)

 ## Papers